pzduniak/argon2/README.md

 several features.

 Please note: due to the nature of the conversion, its performance might be lower than of the bindings.
-Also the memory clearing might be wonky, it will be eventually fixed, but DO NOT rely on this feature now.
+Also the memory clearing is NOT ported properly, it will be eventually fixed, but DO NOT rely on this feature now.

 ## Installation